|

 species in most of Europe.

-of it's range the Red Squirrel is not threatened.
+of its range the Red Squirrel is not threatened.
 However in the UK it is now mostly restricted to Scotland and the Border

-cousin the American Grey Squirrel (Sciurus carolinensis).
-The Grey Squirrel de-barks our mature native trees killing them;
+Grey Squirrel (Sciurus carolinensis).
+The Grey Squirrel debarks our mature native trees killing them; it can also eat and

-it can also eat and digest the fruit and flowering parts of plants whilst they are still 'green' in the spring whereas
+digest the fruit and flowering parts of plants whilst they are still 'green' in the spring whereas the Red Squirrel

-the Red Squirrel can not - thus Red Squirrels go hungry in the late summer and autumn as there is no stock left on the trees
+cannot - thus Red Squirrels go hungry in the late summer and autumn as there is no stock left on the trees and plants to ripen;

-and plants to ripen; and the Grey Squirrel is an imune carrier of the Squirrel Pox Virus which it can pass to Red Squirrels
+and the Grey Squirrel is an immune carrier of the Squirrel Pox Virus which it can pass to Red Squirrels with devastating results.

-with devistating results.
-A Red Squirrel coming in to contact with an infected Grey Squirrel will die within 12 days, and
+A Red Squirrel coming in to contact with an infected Grey Squirrel will die within 12 days, and there is no cure.
+The Pox

-there is no cure.
-The Pox causes ulcerations to the head, eyes and mouth which prevents the animal from eating or drinking
+causes ulcerations to the head, eyes, hands and mouth which prevents the animal from eating or drinking and it starves to

 FACTS

-for food and habitat with an estimated c.3,000,000 Grey Squirrels
+for food and habitat with an estimated c.3,500,000 Grey Squirrels

-- 76% of red squirrels in the UK live in Scotland
+76% of red squirrels in the UK

-average size of a squirrel's body is between 180 and 220mm
+the average size of a squirrel's body is

 tail can measure between 170 and 190mm

-- the long 'fluffy' tail is thought to help the squirrel
+the long 'fluffy' tail

-keep it's balance and steer when jumping from tree to tree
+is thought to help the squirrel keep it's balance and steer when jumping from tree to tree

-- the tail is also used to keep it warm at night and to serve
+tail is also used to keep it warm at night and to serve as a visual warning of danger to other squirrels

-can be red heard when they think that they are in danger
+warnings include the 'chuck-chuck' which can be heard when they think that they are in danger

-- red squirrels shed their coat twice a year - in the spring
+squirrels shed their coat twice a year - in the spring they shed from the head to the tail, whereas in the autumn they shed

-they shed from the head to the tail, whereas in the autumn they shed from the tail to the head - no one knows why it happens
+from the tail to the head - no one knows why it happens like this

-- squirrels can be left or right handed - and this can be seen when studying spruce cones for example
+handed - and this can be seen when studying spruce cones for example - the 'helical pattern' left after a cone is

-- the 'helical pattern' left after a cone is stripped will run down the cone either from left to right or right to
+stripped will run down the cone either from left to right or right to left depending on wheather the squirrel who ate it was

-occurs in February and March and again in the summer between June and July.
-Where food is abundant and other environmental
+mating occurs in February and March and again in the summer

-conditions correct, red squirrels have been known to have 3 litters a year
+have 3 litters a year

-- the gestation period for a squirrel is approximately
+the gestation period for a squirrel is approximately 38 to 39 days

 have multiple partners and mate many times during their lives

-- the lifespan of a red squirrel is on average 3 years, but
+the lifespan of a red squirrel

-they can live up to 6 years in good conditions
+is on average 3 years, but they can live up to 6 years in good conditions

-- dominant animals in squirrel communities are normally the
+dominant animals in squirrel communities

-largest, it is not sex related
+are normally the largest, it is not sex related

-- a squirrel nest is known as a drey
+a squirrel nest is known as a

-are known to share dreys with each other for extra warmth outside the breading season
+squirrels are known to share dreys with each other for extra warmth outside the breading season

 squirrels eat seeds of trees, fungi, berries and ripe fruits

-- 60-80% of the active period of a squirrels day will be
+60-80% of the active period of

-spent foraging and feeding
+a squirrels day will be spent foraging and feeding

-- one of the red squirrels preferred foods is the hazelnut
+one of the red squirrels'

-- it has a higher calorific value than most of it's other foods and has the duel benefit of sharpening its teeth to get
+preferred foods is the hazelnut - it has a higher calorific value than most of its other foods and has the duel benefit of

-through the hard outer shell
+sharpening its teeth to get through the hard outer shell

-- excess food is put into caches or buried in holes or nooks
+excess food is put into caches

-to be eaten during times of food shortage
+or buried in holes or nooks to be eaten during times of food shortage

-- squirrels will also take fungi to the drey where it will
+squirrels will also take fungi

-dry-out to be eaten on days when it is to cold or wet to go out foraging
+to the drey where it will dry out to be eaten on days when it is to cold or wet to go out foraging

-remember where they are and have to search for them when they are needed
+caches are never found again as squirrels cannot remember where they are and have to search for them when they are needed

-and they can often be seen gnawing on a piece of dead antler - this is also good for sharpening their teeth
+antler is a great source of calcium for squirrels and they can often be seen gnawing on a piece of dead antler - this is also

 WHAT FOODS CAN YOU PROVIDE?